amcgaugh/ir-blaster/Flask APIs and UI/README.md

 </html>
 ```

 Save the updated index.html document and then restart the irblaster.py server.
-Navigate to 0.0.0.0:5000 and you should see you remote.
+Navigate to <raspberry pi local ip address>:5000 and you should see your remote.
 You should be able to click on any of the buttons and it should perform the corresponding command!
 Congratulations, you now have a working remote using the GUI webpage!

 We are going to make a final few modifications to the tvblaster.py APIs now so that they are ready to act as fulfillment for a dialogflow intent (this will make more sense when we get to that section - but trust me anyways!).